-FINDING/ISSUE CORRECTIVE MEASURES REFERENCE RESPONSIBLE PARTY TIMELINE THE INC. 2) The Navajo-Hopi Land Commission Status - Office of Legislative Services will conduct an analysis of the Navajo-Hopi Land Commission status.
+Report No. 15 - 20 (Revised May 2016) 6) BECOMMENDATION FINDING/ISSUE COF CORRECTIVE MEASURES REFERENCE RESPONSIBLE PARTY TIMELINE 2) 1 2) The Navajo-Hopi Land Commission Status "Navajo Hopi Land OLS Executive Director May 30, 2016 - Office of Legislative Services will conduct an analysis of the Navajo-Hopi Land Commission" Commission" OLS Review Team Commission status.
 A written report will be prepared based on the outcome of the analysis regarding the future status of the Navajo Hopi Land Commission.
-"Navajo Hopi Land Commission" OLS Executive Director OLS Review Team May 30, 2016 Finding IX: Missing Travel Expenditure Documentation Issue: Several OLS travel expenditures were not properly supported.
-Travel Authorization Tracking Procedures Office of Legislative Services will develop a Travel Authorization Tracking Procedures, which will track the process of each travel authorization.
-Documents will include: 1) request for travel, 2) approval of travel request, 3) processing of travel authorization, 4) submission of trip/expense report, 5) payment of reimbursement costs, and 6) close out of travel authorization.
+Fin Finding IX: Missing Travel Expenditure Documentation ssue: Several OLS 1) 1 Issue: Several OLS 1) Travel Authorization Tracking Procedures "a formal tracking OLS Executive Director June 30, 2016 travel - Office of Legislative Services will develop a Travel Authorization Tracking Process" process" OLS Review Team expenditures Procedures, which will track the process of each travel authorization. were not properly Documents will include: 1) request for travel, 2) approval of travel request, 3) supported. processing of travel authorization, 4) submission of trip/expense report, 5) payment of reimbursement costs, and 6) close out of travel authorization.
 The Travel Authorization Tracking Procedures will be in developed, approved, and implemented.
-OLS Executive Director OLS Review Team June 30, 2016 Finding X: No Approved P&P over Timekeeping Issue: There were no documented P&P over OLS timekeeping resulting in inconsistent support for exempt employee time.
-1) Time/Activity Reporting Procedures - Office of Legislative Services will develop a specific Time/Activity Reporting Procedures which will differentiate the process for Exempt and Non-Exempt staff.
-Exempt staff will prepare a bi-weekly activity report which will report the time they report to work and leave.
-Activity reports will also include the activities completed during each work day.
-Non-Exempt staff, because of eligibility for overtime, will be paid on a time clock mechanism.
-The OLS Executive Director OLS Review Team July 30, 2016
+Fin Finding X: No Approved P&P over Timekeeping lssue: There were 1) 1 1) Time/Activity Reporting Procedures "requirements for OLS Executive Director July 30, 2016 no documented - Office of Legislative Services will develop a specific Time/Activity Reporting time/activity" time/activity" OLS Review Team P&P over OLS Procedures which will differentiate the process for Exempt and Non-Exempt timekeeping staff.
+Exempt staff will prepare a bi-weekly activity report which will report the resulting in time they report to work and leave.
+Activity reports will also include the inconsistent activities completed during each work day.
+Non-Exempt staff, because of support for eligibility for overtime, will be paid on a time clock mechanism.
+The exempt employee Time/Activity Reporting Procedures will provide written procedures and sample time. reports.
+The Time/Activity Reporting Procedures will also include an internal written procedure for how Non-Exempt employees can claim compensatory time and paid overtime.

-NOTE: Performance audit made references to the Legislative District Assistants (LDA) Program.
-Since the completion of the audit, the Naabik'iyati' Committee approved a plan of operation for the LDA Program under Legislation No. 0087-16.
+NULE: PERFORMANCE AUGIR MAGE REPERTICES TO THE REGISTATIVE DISTITUCT ASSISTANTS (LUA) PROGRAM.
+SINCE THE COMPLETION OF THE AUGIR, THE NABDIK IVAIT COMMITTEE APPROVED A PIAN OF operation for the LDA Program under Legislation No. 0087-16.
 Upon approval, the LDA Program will no longer be under the Office of Legislative Services.